JerpJorp/-dendritic-ngx-smart-canvas/projects/dendrityc/ngx-smart-canvas/README.md

 # @dendrityc/ngx-smart-canvas

-## Development server

-Run `ng build @dendrityc/ngx-smart-canvas --watch` to build/watch ngx-smart-canvas library Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## About

 I couldn't find any good  canvas related packages for Angular that make it easy to have multiple layers and handle zooming and panning.
 * zoom/pan handling requires responding to user mouse wheel/drag events, transforming the canvas, and dealiing with the change in coordinate locations